-- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage total return per unit that equals any positive return in the SPDR® S&P 500® ETF Trust (the "Reference Asset") relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 22.58%, exclusive of the trust's fees and expenses (the "Capped Return") (equivalent to an annualized total return of 7.54% over the approximately 2.8-year life of the trust).
-After giving effect to the trust's fees and expenses, the Capped Return for Standard Accounts would be 17.48% and the annualized total return would be 5.92%, or, for Fee Accounts subject to a Wrap fee, a Capped Return of 19.87% and an annualized total return of 6.69%. - Preservation 95 Fund seeks to deliver 100% of the Reference Asset's positive price appreciation up to a cap, and seeks to partially protect, by an amount equal to 95%, against the Reference Asset's price depreciation through defining a maximum loss of 5% of the Inception Value (for Standard Accounts -9.14% of the Inception Value, giving effect to the trust's fees and expenses) (for Fee Accounts -7.29% of the Inception Value, giving effect to the trust's fees and expenses) (the "Maximum Loss"). - Portfolio of exchange-traded options and cash and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - .

-Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines, be willing to lose a significant portion (up to the Maximum Loss) of their investment, decreased by the trust's fees and expenses.
-Any potential loss would be increased as a result of the trust's fees and expenses or if the units were purchased at a public offering price above the Inception Value.
+- Designed for investors who intend to purchase units at inception and hold them until the Maturity Date, and who seek a percentage total return per unit that equals any positive return in the SPDR[®] S&P 500[®] ETF Trust (the "Reference Asset") relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 14.02%, exclusive of the trust's fees and expenses (the "Capped Return") (equivalent to an annualized total return of 6.43% over the approximately 2.1-year life of the trust).
+After giving effect to the trust's fees and expenses, for Standard Accounts the Capped Return would be 9.38% and the annualized total return would be 4.35%, or, for Fee Accounts subject to a Wrap fee, a Capped Return of 11.60% and an annualized total return of 5.35%. - Preservation 100 Fund seeks to deliver 100% of the Reference Asset's positive price appreciation up to a cap, and seeks to protect, by an amount equal to 100%, against the Reference Asset's price depreciation through defining a maximum loss of 0% of the Inception Value (for Standard Accounts -4.13% of the Inception Value, giving effect to the trust's fees and expenses) (for Fee Accounts -2.18% of the Inception Value, giving effect to the trust's fees and expenses) (the "Maximum Loss"). - Portfolio of exchange-traded options and cash and/or cash equivalents (to pay the creation and development fee, organizational costs and annual operating expenses). - Investors should be willing to forgo interest and dividend payments and, if the price of the Reference Asset declines, be willing to lose a significant portion (up to the Maximum Loss) of their investment, decreased by the trust's fees and expenses.
+Any potential return would be decreased as a result of the trust's fees and expenses or if the units were purchased at a public offering price above the Inception Value.
 There is no assurance that the trust will achieve its investment objective.
-Investors should be willing to forgo any appreciation in excess of the Capped Return.

-- Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit which can be greater than the Maximum Loss.
-Additionally, investors who purchase units at a price at or near the Maximum Amount per unit that have little potential for gain, if any. - Investors who redeem units before the Maturity Date may lose money even if the value of the Reference Asset has increased by then. - The trust may experience substantial losses from the exchange-traded options and option positions may expire worthless.
-Investors may lose a significant portion (up to 5%, exclusive of the trust's fees and expenses) of their investment. - Minimum purchase of 10 units.
+Investors should be willing to forgo any appreciation in excess of the Capped Return. - Investors who purchase units at a price that is above the Inception Value will be subject to, on the Maturity Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit which can be greater than the Maximum Loss.
+Additionally, investors who purchase units at a price at or near the Maximum Amount per unit that will have little potential for gain, if any. - Investors who redeem units before the Maturity Date may lose money even if the value of the Reference Asset has increased by then. - Minimum purchase of 10 units.